Powering the world's largest companies

 What's the difference between mapbox.places and mapbox.places-permanent?

 The mapbox-places endpoint is accessible to all geocoding customers.
 Requests to this endpoint must be triggered by user activity.
-Any results must be displayed on a Mapbox map and cannot be stored permanently, as described in Mapbox’s terms of service.
+Any results cannot be stored permanently, as described in Mapbox’s terms of service.
 The mapbox.places-permanent endpoint allows you to store results and perform batch geocoding.
 This endpoint does not include point-of-interest features, and the data available for other feature types may vary slightly compared to the data available in the ephemeral endpoint.

 Can I customize my query to tune results?

 There are a number of optional parameters you can use to customize your queries in order to return the most relevant results.
 These parameters can be specified using URL query parameters or as options when building your application with one of our client side libraries or plugins.
 The parameters allow you to filter results by geographic feature type and limit or bias results to a specified area.
 For example, if you want to limit your search results to addresses in the Washington DC Metro area, you could set the type parameter to address and the bbox parameter to -77.08,38.90,-76.99,38.95.
 With those parameters set, your query for Constitution Ave will only return street addresses in the DC Metro area, and will not include features you’re not interested in, such as Constitution Ave, El Paso, Texas 79908, United States.
 Check out the Geocoding API documentation for more information on available features.